-Congratulations to Roger Federer, winner of the Menís Singles, and Serena Williams, winner of the Womenís Singles, for triumphing in the 2009 Wimbledon Championships!
+Congratulations to Rafael Nadal, winner of the Men’s Singles and Serena Williams, winner of the Women’s Singles, in the 2010 Wimbledon Championships!

 The Wimbledon Championships start every year around mid or late June and last two weeks, or as long as it is necessary to complete the tournament.
 Players from over sixty countries have competed at this event.
 Wimbledon is the only Grand Slam Tournament, of four, that is played on a grass court.

 The first Wimbledon Championship was won by Spencer Gore.
 Two hundred tickets were sold to spectators viewing the finals.
 These tickets cost a shilling a piece.
 The only event was Gentlemen's Singles.
 Women's Singles were added in 1884 and won by Maud Watson.
 Gentlemen's Doubles were added in the same year.

 Until 1905, the Wimbledon Championship was a domestic event.
 May Sutton of the United States was the first person from overseas to win a Wimbledon title.
 It has since become a multinational event with winners from all over the globe.
 Some of the most famous winners have been Pete Sampras, Bjorn Borg, Rod Laver, John McEnroe, John Newcombe, Arthur Ashe, Suzanne Lenglen, Margaret Court, Steffi Graff, Billie Jean King, Martina Navratilova, Serena Williams, and Venus Williams.
 Pete Sampras holds the record with seven Wimbledon Wins and fourteen Grand Slam titles overall.
 His retirement and the end of a career-long rivalry with Andre Agassi was a disappointment to tennis fans everywhere.